 Then, many years later, we had taken a trip to Disneyland with my then three-year-old son.
 His favorite ride was the Pirates of the Caribbean, and for Halloween he wanted to be a pirate.
 I think we must have ridden that ride over a half a dozen times before I had finally had enough.
-And after much coaxing (which included dragging him kicking and screaming from the ride) we brought him to “It’s a Small World” where I told him that he needed to behave if he wanted to go see the Pirates one more time before we left.
+I dragged him out of there kicking in screaming.
+In hindsight,￼taking a toddler to a amusement park was probably not one of my better ideas￼.

 Yo, ho ho and (mommy needs) a bottle of rum.

-So needless to say, when Halloween finally rolled around, and he still decided that he wanted to be a pirate (and I realized that I hadn’t ruined ALL of his enchanting memories from the Magic Kingdom) I jumped at the chance to go all out and make him the most awesome pirate he could be.
-I probably even went a little overboard because I felt so bad about scarring him for life in the “It’s a Small World” ride.
+So needless to say, when Halloween finally rolled around, and he still decided that he wanted to be a pirate, I jumped at the chance to go all out and make him the most awesome pirate he could be.
+I probably even went a little overboard because I wanted his first real Halloween to be super awesome.￼

-And as a result, he ended up having the best pirate costume provided by a guilt ridden mother that a three-year-old could possibly have.
+And as a result, he ended up having the best pirate costume provided by an overcompensating mother that a three-year-old could possibly have.
 Right down to the pirates booty.
 He wanted treasure, so I went and bought gold chocolate Doubloon’s, and a whole crap load of Almond Roca’s wrapped in gold foil.
 It looked just like a real pirates treasure, and he was extremely pleased.

 My grandmother always had fantastical treats and petite fours laid out along with truffles and assorted candies galore.
 It was a difficult task trying to keep my young son away from all of the eye level temptations in his path.